 At the Irwin Retina Center

 The Irwin Retina Center participates in a number of research grants and clinical trials sponsored by the National Institutes of Health and the National Eye Institute.
-There are also numerous FDA studies on new drugs and treatments for retinal diseases and specifically, macular degeneration.
+There are also numerous FDA studies on new drugs and treatments for retinal diseases, including macular degeneration, diabetic retinopathy, diabetic macular edema and central vein occlusion.
 Patients or families interested in participating in clinical research can read about Ingalls current clinical trials online or call 708.596.8710 for more information.

 What’s more, the Irwin Retina Center is internationally known for its contributions to education and research.
 Many of our retinal specialists hold academic positions at Rush University Medical Center in Chicago, and train residents and fellows.